rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     ...
     172.16.25.208/29   172.16.25.208    172.16.25.215

 Simple, right?
 Well, it used to be even simpler when we only had three netmasks.

-Years ago, when the Internet was young, there were only three subnets.
-These were believed to be sufficient at the time, because the Internet was mostly private, very small, and no one dreamed that so  many people would be on it today.
+Years ago, there were only three subnets.
+These were sufficient at the time, because the Internet was mostly private, very small, and no one dreamed that so many people would eventually be on it.
 (Technically, there were other subnets, but they were restricted to specialty uses such as multi-cast.
 We will not discuss them further.)

     Class   Network          Addresses
     =====   =======          =========